fervidus/ca_sso_web_agent/README.md

 bundle exec rake beaker:dev
 ```

-**The dev node set uses an image with packages and modules pre-installed.
+>**NOTE: The dev node set uses an image with packages and modules pre-installed.
 This should not be used for final acceptance testing.**

 ### Troubleshooting
 If you receive the following error, remove the `Gemfile.lock` file and try again.